tommychooi/tommychooi/README.md

 - Hi, I’m @tommychooi
-- 📫 How to reach me tommy@dreamwave.xyz
+- 📫 i can be reach at tommy@dreamwave.xyz